Copyright Notice

 I am still setting up the payment systems,

-along with production lines for publishing
+along with production lines for publishing and the necessary registrations.

 So at this time, I will not be accepting payment,